By Corey Lewis, CPT, CSCS

 Whey isolate is the more processed whey protein of the bunch.
 Here is its nutritional value breakdown:

-This whey type is for those aspiring to maintain or achieve their physical fitness goals while remaining on a restricted calorie diet.
-By allowing a person to limit their consumption of carbohydrates and instead fill up on protein, this is the ideal protein supplement for bodybuilders and intense athletes.
+This whey type is for those aspiring to maintain or achieve their physical fitness goals while remaining on a restricted-calorie diet.
+This option enables people to limit their consumption of carbohydrates and instead fill up on protein.
+Thus, this is an ideal protein supplement for bodybuilders and intense athletes.

 On the other hand, whey concentrate is the less processed version of whey isolate.
 Due to that, the nutritional breakdown looks a little different: